dcharatan/point2mesh-reimplementation/README.md

 Replace `elephant_settings.json` with a JSON settings file of your choice.
 For more information about valid JSON settings files, see `options.py`.

+## Notes About this Implementation

+This implementation runs slower than the original implementation and doesn't include the PartMesh structure (splitting meshes into parts so that larger meshes can be optimized).
+However, we tried to add lots of comments to the code to make this implementation easier to follow than the original.

 ## Project Setup

 ### Creating a Virtual Environment